 Adjusting to the new world of risk management

-Aftershock: Adjusting to the new world of risk management offers a glimpse into risk management’s anticipated future direction among 192 U.S. executives from companies in the consumer and industrial products, life sciences, health care, technology, media and telecommunications industries.
+Aftershock: Adjusting to the new world of risk management offers a glimpse into risk management’s anticipated future direction among 192 U.S. executives from companies in the consumer and industrial products, life sciences, health care, and technology, media, telecommunications and industries.
 Among the findings: